BSN Program FAQs

 • Taking classes at a community college will not reflect negatively on your application.

-• If you decide to take Nursing prerequisites elsewhere please make sure they transfer to the UA by checking the transfer courses on the Transfer Credit guide via the Transfer Credit & Articulation website.
+• If you decide to take Nursing prerequisites elsewhere please make sure they transfer to the U of A by checking the transfer courses on the Transfer Credit guide via the Transfer Credit & Articulation website.

-• Pre-established equivalencies can be searched and viewed on the University of Arizona's Transfer Credit Guide.
+Pre-established equivalencies can be searched and viewed on the University of Arizona's Transfer Credit Guide.
 If a course does not appear in this guide students will need to submit a course equivalency request to the Office of Transfer Credit & Articulation.
+If you do not see an exact match for your prerequisite course you can do a Course Equivilancy Request.

-• However, if you plan on working as a nurse in the state of California, the California Board of Registered Nurses requires Microbiology lecture AND Lab
+No, However, if you plan on working as a nurse in the state of California, the California Board of Registered Nurses requires Microbiology lecture AND Lab.

 • Prerequisites are primarily offered in Fall and Spring semesters but can also be offered in summer term.